fit-r2lab/r2lab-misc/ssl-certificate-renewal/README.md

 .green {color: green;}
 </style>

+## Update november 2024

+when rebuilding r2lab and r2labapi, we have turned on the `/etc/dsissl` service, which is advertised as being able to auto-renew the certificates (maybe based on certbot or similar ?); in any case, at this point, we should no longer need to worry about

+- nepi-ng
+- r2lab
+- r2labapi
+- r2lab-sidecar

+so for next upgrade in 2025 (or before), take that chance to use dsissl on nbhosting and nbhosting-dev as well, that would be just great !

 ## in Chrome

 to inspect a certificate, in chrome open the dev tools, then the security tab, there's a button "*inspect certificate*"